Apex-Turbine/dxplus-doc/src/getting-started/quick-start-and-overview-datatel-device.md

 Other outputs are also available

 * SQLite Database - allows you to store the data to disk
-* DX+ Publisher - allows you to publish data onto the network which can be seen by the DX+ Standalone Viewer
+* DX+ Transmit - allows you to publish data onto the network which can be seen by the DX+ Standalone Viewer
 {% endhint %}

 <figure><img src="../.gitbook/assets/FFT.png" alt=""><figcaption></figcaption></figure>